 Exercise Price.
-The warrants will have an exercise price of \$\\\\\\ per share (125% of the offering price).
-The exercise price is subject to appropriate adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting our common stock and also upon any distributions of assets, including cash, stock or other property to our stockholders.
+The Warrants will have an exercise price of \$ per share (% of the offering price).
+The exercise price of each warrant is subject to appropriate adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting our common stock and also upon any distributions of assets, including cash, stock or other property to our stockholders.